This Cute Ski Town Is the Gateway to Yellowstone and a Winter Paradise

 Teton Village and the town of Jackson are like night and day, depending on what you’re looking to accomplish.
 The village is more expensive and, at the end of the day, more relaxing when the sun goes down.
 And while town isn’t cheap by any means, it’s where all the nightlife action is and gets pretty rowdy (no visit is complete without hopping on a saddle bar stool for a shot and beer at the Million Dollar Cowboy Bar).

 In town: The Cloudveil, Jackson’s first luxury digs, has all the amenities of a slopeside resort—like cozy in-room fireplaces, spacious rooms, and a hot tub with views—only it’s steps from all of the restaurants and nightlife.
-After the slopes, catch unobstructed views from The Cloudveil’s rooftop, winterized with blankets, firepits, and warming libations from The Bistro.
+After the slopes, catch unobstructed views from The Cloudveil’s rooftop, winterized with blankets, fire pits, and warming libations from The Bistro.
 The Anvil Hotel feels like a country shop with little touches, like pegs and cubbies to organize outdoor gear, custom-designed Woolrich blankets, and a gorgeous mercantile with handpicked gifts.
-Plus, it’s attached to Glorietta, a hyped Italian restaurant with a standout wine and cocktail list (do not leave without trying the housemade mozzarella sticks).
+Plus, it’s attached to Glorietta Trattoria, a hyped Italian restaurant with a standout wine and cocktail list (don’t leave without trying the housemade mozzarella sticks).
 For budget seekers, Cache House is a modern spin on a hostel, but with ridiculously comfy beds, private showers, and stylish hangout areas—all for a fraction of the price in these parts.

 Take a walk on the wild side

-Or if staying in town, grab a Mexican hot chocolate from CocoLove (helmed by master chocolatier Oscar Ortega) and take a 20-minute stroll to the Elk Refuge, home to one the largest elk herds in existence.
+Or, if you’re staying in town, grab a Mexican hot chocolate from CocoLove (helmed by master chocolatier Oscar Ortega) and take a 20-minute stroll to the Elk Refuge, home to one the largest elk herds in existence.

-Ski some of North America’s most applaudable terrain
+Ski some of North America’s most amazing slopes

 Jackson Hole Mountain Resort in Teton Village, about 20 minutes from Town Square, is where it's at (and where I personally learned to ski).
 There are 13 lifts, including Bridger Gondola and the Aerial Tram, with 3,600 vertical feet of skiing and riding.
 Intimidated?
 Don’t be.
 There are plenty of intermediate and beginner slopes to keep you occupied.
-For the extreme skier, book Exum Mountain Guides and head into the Teton backcountry for a pristine powder day.
+For serious skiers, book Exum Mountain Guides and head into the Teton backcountry for a pristine powder day.

-If in town February 11–18, grab a sloshie (a boozy adult slushie) from Bodega on the way into Teton Village, and observe Kings and Queens of Corbett’s—an annual competition where pros from around the world do their best tricks on ice on iconic couloir to compete for the crown.
+If you’re in town in February, grab a sloshie (a boozy adult slushie) from Bodega on the way into Teton Village and watch Kings and Queens of Corbett’s, an annual competition where pros from around the world do their best tricks on ice on iconic couloir to compete for the crown.

 And if you don’t ski…

-For some under-the-radar fun, visit the National Museum of Wildlife Art, which features a collection of over 5,000 pieces of animal art.
+Over at the National Museum of Wildlife Art, you’ll find a collection of more than 5,000 pieces of animal art.
 The building itself is inspired by the ruins of Slains Castle in Scotland and is tucked into the mountainside, just five minutes from town.
-Don’t leave without having a meal at Palate, the museum restaurant serving wild game stew and inventive cocktails, all while overlooking the Elk Refuge.
+Don’t leave without having a meal at Palate, the museum restaurant serving wild game stew and inventive cocktails, which also offers fantastic views of the Elk Refuge.

 Snake River Grill is the most sought-after reservation, but worth the wait, as the steak tartare pizza, salmon potato pancake, and a martini made just right are a real treat.
 Breakfast is best enjoyed at Cultivate (a healthier approach) or the acclaimed Persephone Bakery, where the best breakfast sandwich and kouign amann await.
 Vices include a breakfast burger at Sweet Cheeks Meats, a mudslide sloshie from Bud's Eastside Liquor, and greasy “soak up the booze” slices from Pinky G’s.

 In the village, Teton Thai is a must-not-miss.
-During winter there’s live music at the Mangy Moose with a lively apres scene.
-Meanwhile, the 307 Fries (pomme frites braised in elk gravy, cheese curds, and chives) and a cold, local beer at The Spur after a day of skiing are pure magic.
-Off the beaten path in the town of Wilson is Rations, home to the best fried chicken sandwich I’ve had outside the South—plus craft sloshies and an ultra cool wine selection.
+During winter, there’s live music at the Mangy Moose and a lively après scene.
+Meanwhile, the 307 Fries (pomme frites braised in elk gravy, cheese curds, and chives) and a cold, local beer at Spur after a day of skiing are pure magic.
+Off the beaten path in the town of Wilson is Rations, home to the best fried chicken sandwich I’ve had outside the South, plus craft sloshies and an ultra-cool wine selection.

 Or attend the winter food festival

-Jackson Hole Food & Wine’s Winter Fest takes place slopeside March 10–12, highlighting acclaimed chefs, vitners, and purveyors from Jackson’s backyard and across the country.
+Jackson Hole Food & Wine’s Winter Fest takes place slopeside March 2 through 4, and highlights acclaimed chefs, vintners, and purveyors from Jackson’s backyard and across the country.
 With four intimate events to choose from, tickets sell out fast.
-And by intimate, we’re talking sipping bourbon at Pappy Hour with Preston Van Winkle of Old Rip Van Winkle Distillery or indulging in a wine dinner at 9,000 feet with Jackson Hole Mountain Resort’s executive chef Michael Britton and sushi chef Ryo Hasegawa of NOBU Downtown NYC.
+And by intimate, we’re talking sipping rare whisky with The Macallan in the Library Room of Four Seasons Resort or indulging in a wine dinner at 9,000 feet.